kangabru/kangabru.github.io/_posts/2017-07-06-quickmocks.md

 - Upon action (e.g. duplicate), selected elements are found by that `CSS` class, then code is run to apply the action to each element independently.

 ### ![Jquery](/icons/jquery.png) Jquery
-- `Jquery` is used to handle `CSS` selection and `HTML` manipulation with little code.
+- Used to handle `CSS` selection and `HTML` manipulation with little code.
-- Many basic HTML element actions were already provided by `Jquery` (i.e. copy, paste, delete) which made initial development very easy.
+- Many basic `HTML` actions like copy/paste/delete were already provided by `Jquery` which made initial development very easy.
-- `Jquery` natively supports multiple element actions.
+- Natively supports multiple element actions.
 For instance the 'delete' action is a simple 'elements.delete()' action and works for any number of elements without loops.
-- `QM` constantly modified classes and interacts with HTML elements.
+- `QM` constantly modifies classes and interacts with `HTML` elements.
 At the time `Jquery` was the easiest and cleanest way to do this.

 ### ![Chrome](/icons/chrome.png) Chrome Extension
 - A browser extension is the only way to inject `QM`-like functionality into every webpage.
 Chrome was the dev browser of choice which made it the primary supported browser.